eemlcommunity/PracticalSessions2021/intro/README.md

 * GraphNets
 * VAEs

 Here you will get familiar with the environment and tools used in the tutorials. **We strongly encourage you to go through this tutorial before the school**.
-Work through this colab, making sure you understand and can reason about the code. **The later lab sessions build on the contents of this colab.**.
+Work through this colab, making sure you understand and can reason about the code. **The later lab sessions build on the contents of this colab**.

 _Special thanks to the authors of educational material at DeepMind, as their work was a great resource for the creation of this lab_.